-In Year 9, pupils get the chance to enter our own Dragons’ Den competition.
+In Year 9, pupils have the chance to enter our own Dragons’ Den competition.
 Groups of entrepreneurs go up in front of some ‘big hitters’ from the real world of business and pitch their business idea to try to win one of five prizes.
 The teams work hard during the year to create a business plan and presentation in a bid to impress the judges.
-The business ideas the groups developed in 2018-19 covered an eclectic mix of industries, which included footwear, confectionery, art and social media.
-The presentations were well-rehearsed and presented with confidence, even under heavy questioning from our guest business leaders.
-The teams’ content also showed an excellent awareness of the social trends and challenges facing many small businesses today such as the problems of creating a sustainable business and the trials of setting up in a challenging high street environment.
+The business ideas developed tend to cover an eclectic mix of industries, with past ‘businesses’ including footwear, confectionery, art and social media.
+The presentations are well-rehearsed and presented with confidence, even under heavy questioning from our guest business leaders.
+The teams’ content also show an excellent awareness of the social trends and challenges facing many small businesses today such as the problems of creating a sustainable business and the trials of setting up in a challenging high street environment.

 The 'EcoForm' team with their website

 Pupils in Years 10 and 11 are not formally involved in any specific enterprise competition but the Life Education programme has social enterprise as a core part of the curriculum.
 Find out more about Life Education at Emanuel here.